ian-otieno/Blog-Post/README.md

 ## Description
 This is a python-flask Blog Application where users can see various blogs posted by bloggers and are able to subscribe to recieve notifications on recent posts.
 The bloggers can sign up for blogging
+## Live Demo
+Click on the link below to view the site:https://ianoblogging.herokuapp.com/

 ## User Stories
 These are the behaviours/features that the application implements for use by a user and writer.